Who Is Kanye West?

 West began working his way back into the news cycle in April 2018 with the announcement that he was writing a philosophy-themed book, Break the Simulation.
 Days later, he confirmed the rumors about new material in a rapid-fire series of tweets, declaring he would drop two albums within a week of one another in June, the second one involving longtime collaborator Kid Cudi.

-The artist then caused a stir when his tweets veered toward his support for President Donald Trump, calling him "my brother" and noting how they shared "dragon energy," even posting a selfie in which he wears Trump's "Make America Great Again" hat.
+The artist then caused a stir when his tweets veered toward his support for President Trump, calling him "my brother" and noting how they shared "dragon energy," even posting a selfie in which he wears Trump's "Make America Great Again" hat.
 West later sought to clarify things by saying he loved Hillary Clinton too and didn't agree with everything the president said.
 "I don't agree 100% with anyone but myself," he wrote.